Zieszx/HastaCarRental/README.md

 ## Running the Application
 To run the application, follow these steps:
+1. Open and run port for MySQL and Apache
+   #### Port
+   - MySQL port: 3306
+   - Apache port: 80
-1. Build the project using Maven:
+3. Build the project using Maven:
     ```sh
     mvn clean install
     ```
-2. Run the application:
+4. Run the application:
     ```sh
     mvn spring-boot:run
     ```